Urban Adventures. Quite simply, the Best. Day. Ever.

 Things to do in Dahab

 Whether it’s diving or snorkelling, the reefs surrounding Dahab are renowned the globe over for their abundance of must-see marine life.
-Urban Adventures offers both diving and snorkelling tours, but in general, three popular snorkel sites in town include the Lighthouse, Canyon, and Eel Gardens.
+Three popular snorkel sites in town include the Lighthouse, Canyon, and Eel Gardens.
 Just outside of town you’ll find the Blue Hole and Ras Abu Galum.
 The Blue Hole is a mecca for divers who flock there to explore the underwater sinkhole that has become one of the most popular dive sites in the world.
 But take note, the Blue Hole is best saved for experienced divers, though there’s some fantastic snorkelling on the outskirts.
 Ras Abu Galum is a national nature reserve and one of the top diving and snorkelling spots near Dahab.

 After being under the sea, you might want to spend some time on top of the water; an easy thing to do in Dahab.
 Since there are nearly 270 windy days a year in Dahab, windsurfing and kitesurfing are worthwhile activities to try while you’re hanging out in town.
 Head to the Laguna area at the south end of Dahab’s main strip where you’ll find several spots that rent equipment and offer lessons.